manticoresoftware/manticoresearch/manual/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md

 > If you are looking for information about adding documents to a plain table please read section about [adding data from external storages](../Adding_data_from_external_storages/Plain_tables_creation.md).

 <!-- example insert -->
 Adding documents in a real-time manner is only supported for [Real-Time](../Creating_a_table/Local_tables/Real-time_table.md) and [percolate](../Creating_a_table/Local_tables/Percolate_table.md) tables.
 Corresponding SQL command or HTTP endpoint or a client's functions inserts new rows (documents) into a table with provided field values.
-Note that you do not need for a table to already exist before you can start adding documents to it.
-If the table does not exist Manticore will try to create it automatically.
-For details, see [Auto schema](../../Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md#Auto-schema).
+Note that it is not necessary for a table to already exist before adding documents to it.
+If the table does not exist, Manticore will attempt to create it automatically.
+For more information, see [Auto schema](../../Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md#Auto-schema).

 You can insert a single or [multiple documents](../../Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md#Bulk-adding-documents) with values for all fields of the table or only part of them.
 In this case the other fields will be filled with their default values (0 for scalar types, empty string for text types).